Kauto/animationvideo/README.md

             alpha: 1, // transparency
             compositeOperation: "source-over",
             text: undefined, // Text to show
-            font: '26px monospace', // font to use
+            font: "26px monospace", // font to use
             position: Text.CENTER, // or Text.LEFT_TOP - pivot of the text
             color: undefined, // fill-color of the text
             borderColor: undefined, // border color of the text